-Campus Security prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The report can be located on our web site at www.shawneecc.edu.
-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites.
+Campus Security prepares this report to comply with The Jeanne Clery Act.
+This report is prepared in cooperation with the local law enforcement agencies surrounding the Main Campus and Extension Centers.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

-Each year, an e-mail notification is made to all enrolled students that provides the web site to access this report.
-Copies of the report may also be obtained in the office of the Vice President of Student Services located in H2109 or by calling (618) 634-3364.
+Each year, an email notification is made to all enrolled students that provides access to this report.
+Copies of the report may also be obtained in the office of the Vice President of Administrative Services, located in room H2110, or by calling 618-634-3233.
 All prospective employees may obtain a copy from Human Resources.

 - Number: (618) 634-3360